LukeShortCloud/card_games_converter/cgc_tdd.md

 * 1.3.0 = Caching is supported.
 Processing of individual images can be skipped by comparing the original and processed images.
 The check can use a name or a SHA512 checksum.
 * 1.3.1 = PyPI package support.
 * 1.4.0 = Image rotating and density resizing is handled by the Python PIL library instead of the `convert` command.
 * 1.5.0 = Parallel processing is added.
+PDFs are created.
 * 2.0.0 = API v1 is implemented.

 # Development Time